eSignature Legality Guide

 Documents That May be Signed Electronically

-French contract law does not generally require contracts to be in written form and/or signed.
+French contract law does not generally require contracts to be in written form and/or signed, and the choice of the type of signature is mostly a question of proof.
 Contracts can be concluded either orally, by implicit action, or by any other means of expressing the parties' intent.
 However, certain types of agreements must be in writing to be valid.
 Where no specific form is required, any type of electronic signature is permissible provided it is “reliable.”

-To be reliable under the French Civil Code, it must comply with Article 1366 and 1367 by demonstrating that:
+To be reliable under the French Civil Code, an electronic signature must comply with Article 1366 and 1367 by demonstrating that:

 A specific form, in particular the written form, is only required where expressly and specifically prescribed by either (mandatory) law or by a pre-existing contractual provision between the parties.